mongodb/docs-realm/tutorial/README.md

 ## App Description

-The mobile apps (Swift/iOS, Kotlin/Android, and React Native) and the Node CLI implement the Task Tracker using MongoDB Atlas Device Sync.
+The Node.js CLI implements the Task Tracker using MongoDB Atlas Device Sync.

-The web app implements the Task Tracker using the GraphQL integration.
+The Web app implements the Task Tracker using the GraphQL integration.

 ## Get Started